 For fully vaccinated travelers, the borders are open as of July 2021.
-And from 1st October, Samui converts into a sandbox travel model.
-This means that guests can travel directly to Koh Samui and come to Kamalaya from day 1 without the need to quarantine.
+From October 2021 Samui Sandbox was also implemented, this means that guests can travel directly to Koh Samui and come to Kamalaya from day one without the need to quarantine.

-To help you better understand how these travel agendas may look like, please download these sample itineraries:
+To help you better understand how your travel agenda may look like, please download this sample itinerary:

 FREQUENTLY ASKED QUESTIONS

-Please see below for answers to some of our most asked questions and kindly note they are subject to change if government regulations are updated.
+Please see the answers below to some of our most asked questions and kindly note they are subject to change if government regulations are updated.

-Fully vaccinated visitors can travel into Phuket and Samui, COVID-19 Vaccination Certificate must be presented upon arrival.
-The vaccination should be approved by Thailand and no cross vaccination is accepted.
-Unvaccinated children ages 12-18 years old and below can enter Phuket and Samui if they have a negative PCR test result.
+Fully vaccinated visitors can travel to Samui, COVID-19 Vaccination Certificate must be presented upon arrival along with a negative RT-PCR test result.
+The vaccination should be approved by Thailand, in case of cross vaccination both the vaccines must be from the approved manufacturer and the interval between the vaccines should be as instructed by the first dose of vaccine.
+Unvaccinated children ages 12-18 years old and below can enter Samui if they have a negative RT-PCR test result.

-Visitors must present COVID-19 Vaccination Certificate on e-Health Passport and ‘ThailandPlus’ mobile application.
-All international visitor must also apply for Certificate of Entry (COE) before applying for the visa.
-PCR tests will also have to be taken on arrival, on day 6-7 and on day 12-13 at the expense of the traveler.
+Visitors must present COVID-19 Vaccination Certificate and a negative RT-PCR test taken within 72-hours prior to arrival.
+The Certificate of Entry (COE) has now been replaced by an online application through Thailand Pass System, and should be processed before applying for the visa.
+RT-PCR test will also have to be taken on arrival at the airport and on day 5-6 an ATK test is accepted, both are at the expense of the traveler and cost THB 2,200 per person.
 The tests should be booked and paid prior to traveling to Thailand.
-Additionally, foreign tourists travelling to Thailand will need to download the COVID-19 contact tracking mobile application ‘ThailandPlus’ before arriving in Thailand and use it throughout their stay (Phuket will provide complimentary SIM cards on arrival at the airport).
+Additionally, foreign tourists travelling to Thailand will need to download the COVID-19 contact tracking mobile application ‘ThailandPlus’ before arriving in Thailand and use it throughout their stay.
 The application will notify travelers if they have been in close contact with any confirmed cases.

-All travelers are required to have 3 mandatory PCR tests during their stay in Thailand at their own expense.
-The tests must be paid in advance prior to traveling to Thailand, normally it is charged at 5,000 THB per test.
+All travelers are required to have 1 mandatory RT-PCR test and 1 ATK test during their stay in Thailand at their own expense.
+The tests must be paid in advance prior to traveling to Thailand, the charge is 2,200 THB for both tests per person.

 Kamalaya is not an ALQ hotel, but we are an SHA+ hotel.
 Which means that visitors will be able to stay at Kamalaya with an ease of movement and no need to quarantine from the first day of arrival.

 If you are not displaying any symptoms, you do not need to self-quarantine during your stay at Kamalaya.
-This is because you will already have had to pass state quarantine requirements upon arrival in Thailand if you are not vaccinated and travelled outside of Phuket.
+This is because you will already have had to pass state quarantine requirements upon arrival in Thailand if you are not vaccinated.
 All international visitors are also screened for COVID-19 and their medical certification documents are checked before being permitted to enter Thailand.

 - We carefully wipe all luggage with anti-viral products before loading it into hotel vehicles.

-- All staff wear PPE relevant to their specific job and their level of interaction with guests.
-Guests are strongly encouraged to wear masks.
+- All staff wear masks, while guests are strongly encouraged to wear masks.